haskell-game/tiny-games-hs/README.md

 Shrinking the gif, eg with gifsicle, is recommended for repo longevity and page load times.
 It helps gif2apng a lot also.

-APNGs are preferable if you can manage it.
-They will not be obscured by Github's gif player button, they can be hyperlinks, and they can have smaller file size.
+[APNGs](https://github.com/haskell-game/tiny-games-hs/issues/70) are preferable if you can manage it: they will not be obscured by Github's gif player button, they can be hyperlinks, and they can have smaller file size. https://sourceforge.net/projects/gif2apng works well, it can be built from its source tarball.